 I have been on the alternate path of medicine for 8 years.
 Why eight years?
 Eight years ago my son’s pediatrician tells me that at 18months of age she would be diagnosing my son with “reactive airway disease.”
 In other words, she said, “I think your son has asthma.”
 With that diagnosis she said my son would be put on a steroids regimen and albuterol treatments 4x/day.
 I left the pediatrician’s office sobbing and confused.
 Asthma?
 Really?
 Steroids, this young?

 Thankfully, another young mom in our couple’s life group suggested that maybe all of these symptoms were not asthma but a response to an allergen.
-Hence, this momma went full blown research mode.
+Hence, I went into full blown research mode.
 Within days I put my son on a dairy free diet . . . and within 4 days his wheezing stopped.
 Completely.
 Like never again he wheezed or had any issues with asthma related symptoms.
 Ever.
 Even to this day.
 I’m not kidding you, I’m not exaggerating.
 When we moved from Georgia to Oklahoma my son was given conditional insurance and there was a clause in his health insurance policy because BCBS of OK would not cover any treatments for asthma.
 That’s how bad he had it when we lived in Georgia.
 When we moved to Oklahoma I didn’t care that clause was in his policy.
 My son had already been symptom free for over a year.
 Hence, I could never fully trust a physician’s diagnosis unless I tested it against nutrition and my intuition.

 What you also don’t know is that the pediatrician scoffed at me when we returned months later and I was happily telling her of my findings and how well my child was doing.
 She didn’t believe me.
 She told me I was wrong.
 I NEVER went back.